The snap election - It is happening today - 2017 General Elections

 Political shockwaves rippled through the globe as Theresa May made just another U-turn in announcing that there would be a snap election for June 8; to strengthen her hands at the Brexit negotiation table.
 She added that divisions within Westminster had also necessitated her call for the snap election.
-Although critics suggested that it was autocratic move to silence the opposition based on opinion polls which suggested she had an overwhelming majority.
+Although critics suggested that it was an autocratic move to silence the opposition based on opinion polls which suggested she had an overwhelming majority.

 Immigration numbers will not crumble at her snap, as experts have warned that dropping immigration numbers to the tens of thousands as promised by the Prime Minister will have disastrous consequences for the economy.

 Again, in an era where experts are tagged liars and prophets of doom; and ignorance hailed for hope, the unrealistic and self-destructive promise of dropping migration figures to the tens of thousands clearly resonated in the minds of many voters.

 Labour leader Jeremy Corbyn, on the other hand, adopted a slightly different view.
 Unlike Theresa May, he didn't think that the June election 8 election should be about Brexit.
 He was of the opinion that along with Brexit and immigration, other issues like funding for the NHS, funding for the police and many other things are at stake.

 Lib Dems' pro-remain campaign approach may not be doing them too many favours.
 The UK voted to leave the EU, and most people have come to terms with it and gone past that stage.
 Having Lib Dems still tinkering along the lines of a second referendum, Brexit, parliament voting on Brexit deals may not be good romance to electorates.

 Two years ago, the SNPs took 56 of Scotland's 59 seats, things may get lesser for them this year.

 I am not into politics, should I vote?

 "I can't believe in May or Corbyn, but the ballot is sacred." - Simon Jenkins